Common typo causes millions of emails intended for members of the US military to be sent to accounts in Mali | KRDO

 Zuurbier’s contract to manage the .ML domain expired last week, he said, prompting him to raise awareness of the issue in the media.

+None of the leaked emails were sent from official Department of Defense email addresses, but the department has blocked its email accounts from emailing .ml email addresses as a precaution, Deputy Pentagon Press Secretary Sabrina Singh said Monday.

+She added that the “only thing that went through” were emails from personal accounts, like a Gmail or Yahoo account.
+The department strongly discourages using personal email accounts for official business, Singh said.

 “The Department of Defense (DoD) is aware of this issue and takes all unauthorized disclosures of Controlled National Security Information or Controlled Unclassified Information seriously,” Lt.
 Cmdr.
-Tim Gorman said in a statement to CNN.
+Tim Gorman said in a statement to CNN earlier on Monday.

 The misdirected emails have grown less frequent in recent years, but still come by the hundreds per day, Zuurbier said.
 Many of the emails are spam, but some are sensitive.